Off The Bench

 Many were wondering if Rodgers would want out of Green Bay, though he quickly shut down that notion by stating “I don’t think there’s any reason why I won’t be back.”
 The Packers GM, Mark Murphy, also said on the 5th Quarter radio in Green Bay; “There’s no way in heck,” when he was asked about bringing Rodgers back as the team’s starting quarterback.

 On the other side, the Chiefs showed they are in a class of their own.
 Patrick Mahomes was great as we expected, Travis Kelce and Tyreek Hill each had 100-yard receiving games in-wake-of the 38-24 victory over the Buffalo Bills.
 The Chiefs tend to make history with every victory and the AFC Championship game was not any different.
 Kelce set the record for most receptions in a championship game (13).
 Kelce and Hill’s performances made them the first teammates to have 100 receiving yard games in the postseason.
 Of course, Mahomes resume continues to be stellar even though it is short.
-Mahomes becomes the first quarterback to go to two Super Bowls in his first three seasons as the starter.
+Mahomes became the first quarterback to go to two Super Bowls in his first three seasons as the starter.

 Usually, you try to figure out what the other team could have done to win, but when the game is against the Chiefs, there is not much you can look into.
 The Bills had a glorious run and showed how much having a No.1 receiver means to a young quarterback.
 Stephon Diggs did not have his usual 100-yard day and Kansas City’s defense forced Josh Allen to beat them as a thrower and a runner.
 It did not work out for them in this game but we will surely see the Buffalo Bills rival the Chiefs for years to come.